flyteorg/flyte/rsts/deployment/deployment/index.rst

    This option is appropriate if all your compute can `fit on one EKS cluster <https://docs.aws.amazon.com/eks/latest/userguide/service-quotas.html>`__ .
    As of this writing, a single Flyte cluster can handle more than 13,000 nodes.

-   Regardless of using single or multiple Kubernetes clusters for Flyte, note that ``FlytePropeller`` -the main data plane component- can be sharded as well, if scale demands require it.
+   Regardless of using single or multiple Kubernetes clusters for Flyte, note that ``FlytePropeller`` -the main data plane component- can be sharded as well if scale demands require it.
+   See `Automatic scale-out https://docs.flyte.org/en/latest/deployment/configuration/performance.html#automatic-scale-out`__ to learn more about the sharding strategy.

 Helm
 ====